 Mini Loaf Pan Brownies Ingredients Notes

-- Eggs — Using 2 tablespoons of egg is easy.
-Just crack and egg into a cup, whisk it and measure out 2 tablespoons of about 25 grams.
-You’ll have 2 tablespoons left, which you can use for another small batch recipe.
+- Eggs -- Using 2 tablespoons of egg is easy.
+Just crack an egg into a cup, whisk it and measure out 2 tablespoons of about 25 grams.
+You'll have 2 tablespoons left, which you can use for another small batch recipe.
 Alternatively, skip the fresh egg and just use 2 tablespoons of liquid egg substitute (like Egg Beaters).

 - Flour - So all that talk about flour aside, this recipe only contains about a tablespoon (8 or 9 grams).
 The tablespoon of self-rising flour gives the brownies just enough fluff.
 If you use all-purpose or the gluten-free blend, do need to add a pinch of baking powder.